-The following tables present the complete set of error messages T-Server distributes with EventError.
+The following tables present the set of error messages Network T-Server for NGSN distributes with EventError.
 While some guidelines are given on how to handle T-Server Common Part (TSCP) error messages, refer to the switch documentation for resolution of switch-related errors.